 Step 6.
 Validate the Form

-Embedding the Form
+Embedding Form on Your Website

-If you want to embed the form for your store, make sure you use the Embedded Back in Stock form template.
+If you want to embed the form for your store, make sure you use the embedded back in stock form template.
 You can easily do so by copying the embed code and pasting it into the appropriate location on your website.

 Below, you can find how to embed the form into your store template.

-• For Shopify stores, jump to the dedicated guide.
+For Shopify stores, jump to the dedicated guide.

-• For Bigcommerce stores, jump to the dedicated guide.
+For Bigcommerce stores, jump to the dedicated guide.

-• If your store is based on WordPress (using WooCommerce), follow the steps described below:
+If your store is based on WordPress (using WooCommerce), follow the steps described below:

-1. Go to the Products → select the product and click Edit.
+Go to the Products → select the product and click Edit.
 You will see the product description and short description fields and both Visual and Text editors.

 2. Choose the Text editor where you want to place your form.